rnwatanabe/FROLSIdentification/README.md

 neuromusculoskeletal model.
 In: 5th IEEE RAS & EMBS International Conference on Biomedical Robotics and Biomechatronics, 2014. p.
 610–615."

+If you use the GFRF part of this repository, please cite the following paper as the used implementation of the algorithm:

+"WATANABE, R. N, ; KOHN, A.F .(2017).
+Nonlinear frequency-domain analysis of the transformation of cortical inputs by a motoneuron pool-muscle complex.
+IEEE Transactions on Neural Systems and Rehabilitation Engineering, 4320(c), 1–1."

 You can find the Bibtex file of this reference [here](https://github.com/rnwatanabe/FROLSIdentification/blob/master/ref.bib).

 Funding